MicrosoftDocs/CortanaSkillsKit/docs/skills/test-debug.md

 1. Go to the Configure Cortana page for your Cortana skill.
 Under the *Enable Cortana debug mode across all devices* section, click `Run Cortana in debug mode`  to enable.

 1. Invoke Cortana to test your Cortana skill.
-Make sure you're signed in using the same MSA that you used for the Bot Framework.
+Make sure you're signed in using the same Microsoft Account (MSA) that you used for the Bot Framework.

     For more information, visit the [Getting started with Cortana skills](get-started.md) page.